What is Marriage?

 The union of Jesus with His Church is so intimate that there is no other relationship comparable to it except that found in the love shared between a husband and wife.

 The sacrament is administered to those couples who are properly prepared.
 Arrangements for marriage must be made six months to one year in advance of any desired date.
-This is necessary as there is much demand for marriage dates at St. Annes and the calendar fills up rapidly.
+This is necessary as there is much demand for marriage dates at St. Annes Parish, the calendar fills up rapidly.
+Please come by the parish office for more information.

 The Sacrament of Matrimony involves a period of preparation between the two spouses with the guidence of the Church.
-Both parties must meet with a parish priest and present new copies of their baptismal certificates, then take part in pre-marriage preparation, either on an Engaged Encounter Weekend or on the program presented by lay leaders of our parish (either in English or Spanish).
-This is a requirement of our parish based on the guidelines of the Diocese of Fresno for marriage preparation.
 Information about Pre-Marriage Classes can be found here.
-Those who are already living together should be married civilly before they recieve the sacrament of Matrimony within the Church.
+Those who are already living together should be married civilly before they receive the sacrament of Matrimony within the Church.
 To begin the preparation process please contact the Parish office.
 Parish office contact information can be found here.

 Formal weddings are celebrated on Saturdays at 12:30 PM at either St. Anne's Church or Holy Cross Church, or 3:00PM at St. Anne's Church.
 Formal Saturday wedding ceremonies are not scheduled during the Lenten season.